canonical/ubuntu-pro-client/docs/explanations/data_collection.rst

 - Kernel version (e.g. "6.8.0-38.38-generic")
 - Machine architecture (e.g. "amd64")

-Because this request is necessarily authenticated and the authentication token is tied to a particular Ubuntu Pro subscription, this data is inherently tied to the Ubuntu Pro subscription that authenticated access to the package.
+Similarly to APT package downloads, because this request needs to be authenticated and the authentication token is tied to a particular Ubuntu Pro subscription, this data is inherently tied to the Ubuntu Pro subscription that authenticated access to the package.

 Machine activity checks
 =======================

-Regardless of which services you have enabled, if a machine is attached to an Ubuntu Pro subscription, the following data is collected and updated regularly.
+Regardless of which services you have enabled, if a machine is attached to an Ubuntu Pro subscription, the following data is collected and updated regularly (default: every 6 hours).

 - Distribution (e.g. "Ubuntu")
 - Release codename (e.g. "Noble")